-Enrico succeeded Wayne Calloway after building a reputation as an aggressive marketer and cost-cutter in earlier stints as head of the Pepsi-Cola frEE and Frito-Lay businesses.
+Enrico succeeded Wayne Calloway after building a reputation as an aggressive marketer and cost-cutter in earlier stints as head of the Pepsi-Cola frEE Pepsi ションニ spinoff PepsiCo's restaurants, which include KFC, Pizza Hut and Taco Bell, have traditionally been less profitable than other divisions of the company.
+The restaurant division will have about 29,000 stores worldwide and Frito-Lay businesses.
 He was vice chairman and was responsible for overseeing the restaurant operations before taking the CEO's job in April.
 Some investors have pushed for a spinoff of the restaurant business since its profits have been disappointing.
 The restaurant industry overall has suffered due to intense competition and higher food costs.
 In 1995, the restaurant business accounted for 37 percent of PepsiCo's total revenue, while soft drinks contributed 35 percent and snack foods accounted for 28 percent.
 But in terms of operating profits, the restaurants contributed only 14 percent of the total, while snack foods accounted for 45 percent and beverages 41 percent.
 Emanuel Goldman, who follows PepsiCo for the investment firm PaineWebber, said running restaurants requires different sets of skills than running packaged goods busi-nesses like soft drinks and snack foods.
 Reggae Band ATOLL bead necklaces braiding WASHINGTON Several Democratic freshmen who supported the balancedbudget constitutional amendment during their campaigns are considering alternatives that could siphon enough Senate votes from the Republican version to kill it.
 Democratic Sens.
 Max Cleland of Georgia, Tim Johnson of South Dakota, Mary Landrieu of Louisiana and Robert Torricelli of New Jersey are all among the 68 votes that supporters claim for the GOP amendment, with 67 needed for passage.
 Torricelli and Johnson voted for an identical measure in the House in 1995, while Cleland and Landrieu both voiced support for a balanced-budget amendment during their campaigns last fall.
-But Thursday, all four said they haven't decided what they will do and may support other alternatives, including versions that shield Social Security from budget-balancing cuts.
-So far, only Torricelli seems likely to also vote for the Republican measure, the only one with a chance of congressional approval.
-Senate procedures 'If we lose two of them, it's over," Sen. Orrin Hatch, R-Utah, conceded Thursday, referring to previously supportive Senate Democrats.
-The House approved the proposal by 10 votes in 1995, but the Senate rejected it by a single vote in 1995 and by three votes last year.
-The battle over the amendment. considered too close to call in the House and Senate, will probably be the first major showdown of the new Congress.
+But Thursday, all four said they haven't decided what they will do and may support other alternatives, including versions that shield Social Security from budget-balancing cuts. Šo far, only Torricelli seems likely to also vote for the Republican measure, the only one with a chance of congressional approval.
+Senate procedures "If we lose two of them, it's over," Sen. Orrin Hatch, R-Utah, conceded Thursday, referring to previously supportive Senate Democrats.
+The House approved the proposal by 10 votes in 1995, but the Senate rejected it by a sin-gle vote in 1995 and by three votes last year.
+The battle over the amendment, considered too close to call in the House and Senate, will probably be the first major showdown of the new Congress.
 It would require a balanced budget by 2002, unless lawmakers vote by three-fifths majorities to waive that requirement.
 Republicans have made the amendment a top priority, saying it will test President Clinton's professed desire to reach across party lines.
 Clinton and many Democrats oppose the measure, arguing it is unneeded and would hinder the government from using extra spending to ease recessions.
-'This is going to be a very close vote," House Speaker Newt Gingrich, R-Ga., predicted Thursday.
+"This is going to be a very close vote," House Speaker Newt Gingrich, R-Ga., predicted Thursday.
+The House plans to vote on the measure on Feb.
+26, around the same time as the Senate.